Launchpad Tutorial with Ableton Live 10 Lite

 Now you have an empty Drum Rack (at the bottom of the screen, highlighted with a red rectangle in the picture below) for creating your own set of drums:

-In the Browser area near the top left corner of the Ableton screen, click the down arrow next to "Drum Hits" (highlighted with a red rectangle in the picture below) to see all of the percussion options, then click the down arrow next to "Kick" (highlighted with a red rectangle) to see all of the kick drums.
-Click each kick drum to hear it (or use the up and down arrows), and pick the one you like.
+In the Browser area near the top left corner of the Ableton screen, click the arrow icon next to "Drum Hits" (highlighted with a red rectangle in the picture below) to expand it in order to see all of the percussion options, then click the arrow icon next to "Kick" (highlighted with a red rectangle) to expand it in order to see all of the kick drums.
+Click each kick drum to hear it (or use the up and down arrows on your computer keyboard), and pick the one you like.
 I prefer "Kick 70s 2" because it's one of the loudest.
-You can drag a drum sound onto any of the squares in the Drum Rack at the bottom of the screen.
-We'll drag "Kick 70s 2" onto the square labeled C1:
+You can drag a drum sound onto any of the squares in the Drum Rack at the bottom of the screen, and for this tutorial we'll drag "Kick 70s 2" onto the square labeled C1:

 On the Launchpad Pro, the Note button is highlighted with a red rectangle in the picture below.
 Tap the Note button (wherever it is on your device) and you'll see that the bottom left pad is lit up, which is the kick drum.
 Tap the lit-up pad to play the kick drum: